kasperbc/Blooming-Love/Docs/WritingGuide.md

 Example:
 ![Alt text](example_9.png)

+### Load scene

+If you need to load another scene mid-scene, you can use the `loadscene` tag, followed by the scene name.

+Example:

+`# loadscene MainMenu`

+### Playing music

+By default, the music will not be played automatically when starting the scene.
+You can use the `playmusic` tag to start playing the scene music.

 Okayyyy that should be about everything for now.
 If more custom stuff gets implemented I'll update this if I remember to.
 I'll leave a fancy table at the bottom here for refrence.

 ## Fancy custom tags table